knagadevara/RustLangr/Notes/Compilation/notes.md

-### Compiling programs in RUST
+### RUST tooling

-- Using 'rustc'
+In all the cases compiling/checking/building and running programs is done from root folder where _Cargo.toml_ exists

+Checking the compiler version 'rustc'

-        rustc -v </path/to/.rs> -o <output-filename>
+    rustc -v </pSath/to/.rs> -o <output-filename>

-- Using 'cargo'
-    - Initializing a repository in existing directory
+Initializing a repository in existing directory

     cargo -v init <name>

-    - Compiling for DEV
+    or
+    cargo new <name>

+To do a sanity check on the code

+    cargo check

+To build a binary

+- DEBUG, file will be in ./target/debug:

+        cargo build

+- To build and run

         cargo run

-    - Compiling for PRD
+- PRODUCTION, file will be in ./target/release:

         cargo build --release

+- To build and run

+        cargo run --release